realm/realm-puzzle/README.md

 - [x] Allows users to collaborate in solving a jigsaw puzzle together.
 - [x] Puzzle can be reset by tapping the screen with 3 fingers, 3 times.
-- [x] Can connect to any running instance of Realm Mobile Platform
+- [x] Can connect to any running instance of Realm Object Server

 # Requirements